-The board meets every third Thursday of every other month.
+The board meets every other month.
 Please note that this schedule is subject to change.

 What are the renewal requirements?

 The qualifier of the Private Investigator Firm or Security Guard Agency is required to obtain a background check from each state in which the qualifier has resided during the previous four (4) years preceding the filing of application for renewal.
-The renewal may be done online (for up to 18 months after expiration) or a paper renewal form can be submitted.
-Please contact staff to receive the form at: email@example.com.
-A renewal form must be requested if the license has been expired more than 18 months.
+The renewal may only be completed via paper form mailed to the addres on the form because of the additional documents that are required to be sent in with the renewal form.
+The renewal form lists the additional information needed to be sent with it..

 What type of insurance is required?

 General liability insurance of at least one hundred thousand dollars ($100,000).
 The policy must list the State of Indiana as an additional insured.
 The address of the Board must also be included on the ACORD form (this is used to notify the Board if the policy is cancelled).
 Failure to maintain insurance shall result in a suspended license (IC 25-30-1.3-16(3)(c).

 Do advertisements need to contain the license number?

 Yes, per IC 25-30-1.3-14, an advertisement by a licensee soliciting or advertising for business must contain the name and address of the licensee as it appears in the records of the board.
 Per 874 IAC 1-1-2, advertising includes, but is not limited to: business cards, identification cards, letterheads, invoices, business websites, other forms that may be used to advertise the licensee's business